sapegin/washingcode-book/manuscript/book.md

 }
 ```

 It may not look much better but I think it’s a bit easier to understand what’s happening in the main function.
-What really annoys me here is `isHornsAndHooves`.
+What annoys me here is `isHornsAndHooves`.
 I’d rather pass a brand name and keep all brand-specific information in tables:

 ```js
 const BRANDS = {